awesome-reveal/react-awesome-reveal/README.md

 ## Features

 - 🎁 **Modern stack** - It is built for modern React
+- 🏷 **TypeScript support** - It is written in TypeScript to make it easier and faster to use the library
 - 🍃 **Lightweight** - Very little footprint on your project ([~1kB gzipped](https://bundlephobia.com/result?p=react-reveal-next))
 - ⚙️ **Uses native APIs** - Intersection Observer and CSS Animations are now supported by all major browsers
 - 🚀 **Fast** - Buttery smooth experience thanks to the use of native asynchronous APIs and hardware acceleration